Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Keep in mind that managing a joint bank account — one shared with an inmate before they’re incarcerated — may be handled differently.
 As mentioned, New York requires inmates to close existing accounts before entering prison.
 But other correctional systems may allow those accounts to remain open.

-If you have a joint account with an inmate, it’s important to note whether any court orders exist or are likely to be filed that would allow for seizure of account assets for repayment of non-dischargeable debt.
-And what is nondischargeable debt?
-It includes things like back child support, past due tax bills, and federal student loans.
+If you have a joint account with an inmate, it’s important to note whether any court orders exist or are likely to be filed that would allow for seizure of account assets for repayment of a nondischargeable debt, such as back child support, past due tax bills, and federal student loans.
 Keep in mind that co-borrowers for joint loans are equally responsible for shared debts, even if one person is incarcerated.

 Required Documents to Open a Bank Account